catalyst/moodle-auth_saml2/.extlib/simplesamlphp/modules/saml/docs/sp.md

 :   *Note*: SAML 2 specific.

+`AssertionConsumerService`
+:   List of Assertion Consumer Services in the generated metadata.
+Specified in the array of
+    arrays format as seen in the [Metadata endpoints](./simplesamlphp-metadata-endpoints) documentation.

 `attributes`
 :   List of attributes this SP requests from the IdP.
     This list will be added to the generated metadata.